 University students produce "News at Noon," a news program, and "This Week in Abilene," an events calendar.
 KACU also produces the classical music program "Conductor's Notes."
 Dr. Jazz's "All That Jazz" and "Nightsounds with Kyle McAlister" are both locally produced programs heard only on KACU.
 "The Appetizer" is a syndicated program produced in the Abilene area as well.

 KACU is a public media organization enriching Abilene and the surrounding area with insightful news and entertainment.

 For a copy of the Articles of Incorporation of KACU, Inc., call (325) 674-2441 or mail a request to ACU Box 27820 Abilene, Texas 79699.

-KACU's goal is to provide news and educational information to the Abilene community that are worthy of financial support.
+KACU’s goal is to provide news and educational information to the Abilene community that is worthy of financial support.
 KACU's programming is the only source in the region for diverse perspectives on topics of race, class, gender, sexuality and religion.
 KACU is the sole non-commercial NPR station in the Abilene area.
 The station offers the only vehicle for the transmission of NPR news and programming.
-KACU makes that programming accessible to all through the on-air FM signal and via live web stream to any device that can accept streamed content.
+KACU makes such programming accessible to all through the on-air FM signal and via live web stream to any device that can accept streamed content.

 In a small market, KACU serves as the voice for area non-profits and is one of very few news outlets in the area.
 KACU is an active community partner by engaging in various public arts and culture events.